the-turing-way/the-turing-way/book/website/reproducible-research/rdm/rdm-visualisation.md

 * Extract valuable information and patterns from data
 * Communicate this in a clear and comprehensible visual representation
 * Enhance the communication of research findings, making it accessible to a broader audience
-* Identify data quality issues, as outliers and data errors may become more visible in visualisations.
+* Identify data quality issues, as outliers and data errors may become more visible in visualisations

 Therefore, data visualisation is an aspect of research data management!